John John Molina: Professional career

 Molina started as a professional on February 25, 1986, beating Job Walters by a decision in four.
 His first three fights were decisions.
 He won his first 14 bouts, nine of them by knockout.
 Among the people he beat during that span was Victor Aponte, who was a stablemate of both Alberto Mercado and Juan Carazo.
 Aponte got knocked out by Molina in the 10th and final round.
 During this period of his career, Molina received much television exposure in Puerto Rico, many of his fights being shown on TV by producer and fight commentator Ivonne Class and her Video Deportes company.

 Then, he faced Lupe Suarez, losing for the first time, when he was knocked out in the ninth round.
 Immediately after suffering his first loss, he embarked on a five-fight win streak, including a disqualification win in four rounds over former Hector Camacho world title challenger Rafael Solis, and a knockout in eight over Miguel Medina.
 After those two wins, he was ranked as the number one challenger by the IBF.

 On October 27, 1988, Molina was at The Arco Arena in Sacramento, to challenge the IBF super featherweight champion Tony Lopez, in what marked the beginning of a three-fight rivalry between Molina and Lopez.
 Molina dropped Lopez in round two, but Lopez went on to retain the title by a split decision.

 In his next fight, April 29, 1989, the WBO put him and former WBC featherweight champion Juan Laporte against each other for the vacant WBO super featherweight title.
 Molina became a world champion by beating Laporte by a 12-round unanimous decision at Roberto Clemente Coliseum in San Juan.

 First IBF world title

-in September of 1989, he returned to Arco Arena to resume his rivalry with Lopez.
+in September 1989, he returned to Arco Arena to resume his rivalry with Lopez.
 Molina won the IBF belt by knocking Lopez out in the tenth round.

 On January 28, 1990, he avenged his loss to Suarez by knocking him out in the sixth round to retain the belt, but then, on May 20 of that year, he and Lopez met for their rubber match, this time in Reno.
 Lopez dropped Molina and won a unanimous decision to recover his status as world Jr. Lightweight champion.